 - Buy fresh where you can, and for your pantry choose plain frozen fruits and veggies – no sauces – rather than canned to avoid added sugars and sodium.
 And don’t pig out – a portion of F&V is ½ cup.

 - We recommend avoiding juices.
-A ½ cup of juice contains a lot more than ½ cup of fruits or veggies, concentrating the nutrients but also their potassium and phosphorous, plus juicing eliminates much needed fiber.
+A ½ cup of juice contains a lot more than ½ cup of fruits or veggies, concentrating the nutrients but also their potassium and phosphorous, plus juicing eliminates much-needed fiber.
 Whether cooked or raw, it is safer and healthier to eat your fruits and veggies whole rather than juiced.

-Leaching out unwanted minerals: There are a lot of popular veggies that aren’t on this list – basically if it’s not there don’t eat it, but if you can’t do without carrots, potatoes, winter squash, beets or sweet potatoes, they can be thinly sliced with a sharp knife or mandolin and soaked in warm water for 2-3 hours to leach out some of the unwanted minerals before cooking.
+Leaching out unwanted minerals: There are a lot of popular veggies that aren’t on this list – basically, if it’s not there, don’t eat it, but if you can’t do without carrots, potatoes, winter squash, beets or sweet potatoes, they can be thinly sliced with a sharp knife or mandolin and soaked in warm water for 2-3 hours to leach out some of the unwanted minerals before cooking.
 This can be done ahead of time and the veggies can be kept in the fridge for 2-3 days and ready for use.
 That said, keep portions small and make these veggies an occasional treat rather than an everyday thing.

 Since you’ll have to go easy on salt and avoid salt substitutes, flavor your food by using herbs and sweet spices.

 - Stock up on dried herbs like rosemary, thyme, oregano, bay leaves, and fennel seeds, and fresh herbs like ginger root, parsley, cilantro, basil and dill.
-The fresh leafy herbs can be blended with olive oil into a delicious pesto with that can be frozen in ice cube trays and used later melted into soups or to flavor steamed veggies.
+The fresh leafy herbs can be blended with olive oil into a delicious pesto that can be frozen in ice cube trays and used later melted into soups or to flavor steamed veggies.
 On its own, olive oil can add both healthy monounsaturated fats and delicious taste to your food.

-- Experiment with sweet spices like turmeric, cinnamon, cloves, star anise, cumin coriander and sweet paprika, smoked and/or plain.
+- Experiment with sweet spices like turmeric, cinnamon, cloves, star anise, cumin, coriander and sweet paprika, smoked and/or plain.
 If you’re missing bacon, the smoked paprika will add a smoky almost meaty taste to food.
 If you like heat, make the paprika hot or add cayenne or smoky chipotle to taste.

 High protein foods can be eaten sparingly on this diet, but in small quantities only, and we mean small.
-On a normal diet, we should consume a maximum 4-6 ounces of protein daily.
+On a normal diet, we should consume a maximum of 4-6 ounces of protein daily.
 On low and very low protein diets this can drop to between 25-50% of the recommended daily portion, that’s around 1 ½ – 2 ounces (22 -28.5grams).
 This means that amounts of protein have to be watched carefully and used as accents to meals rather than the main event.
-This will mean cutting back in recipes on the protein rich foods below.
+This will mean cutting back in recipes on the protein-rich foods below.